How are drones used in Asset Management?

 Drones are changing the way we work and play, but most people don't understand how powerful these flying robots really are.
 Traditionally available only for the high and mighty, recent developments have levelled the playing field thereby enabling everyone to avail the benefits of drone technology!

-We all know that drones can be used for so many different things, from fighting forest fires to delivering packages, there is room for optimization in every industry as a result of deploying drones.
+Drones and GIS mapping go hand in hand, from fighting forest fires to delivering packages to military applications, there is room for optimization in every industry as a result of deploying drones.
 In this article we focus on how drones are playing a key role in asset management.

 How are drones being used?